 We'll help you through the Chartership process – from adding your work and CPD records to completing the self-assessment and understanding how we define engineering complexity.

-If you’re completing a Chartered assessment or a CPEng reassessment, your application will go through all five stages of our process.
+If you’re completing a Chartered assessment, your application will go through all six stages of our process.

-- Stage 3: Evaluation – once finalised, an assessment panel will be assigned to you and they’ll review your application over 8–10 weeks.
+Stage 5: Evaluation – Once your application is finalised, an assessment panel will be assigned to you.
+They’ll review your application over 8–10 weeks and as part of this, may meet with you to discuss it as well.

 Before you start